ActiveThis profile is actively maintained

 About Export Finance Australia

 Export Finance Australia, formerly the Export Finance and Insurance Corporation (Efic), is Australia’s export credit agency since 1957.
 It became a statutory corporation in November 1991 under the Export Finance and Insurance Corporation Act.
 Export Finance Australia's role is to support Australian companies in their international activities by providing finance.
 It is part of the Australian Government’s Foreign Affairs and Trade Department and became an Equator Principles signatory in 2009.
-BankTrack profiled this financial institution as part of our Equator Principles Track and Chase Project.
+BankTrack profiled this financial institution as part of our Tracking the Equator Principles campaign.

 Level 10 Export House 22 Pitt Street